-On April 4, 2013 an agreement was signed with AREVA which grants UEX the option to increase its ownership interest in the Western Athabasca Projects, which includes the Shea Creek Project, by 0.9% to 49.9% by spending \$18.0 million on exploration over the six-year period ending December 31, 2018.
+In the second quarter of 2013, an agreement was signed with AREVA which grants UEX the option to increase its ownership interest in the Western Athabasca Projects, which includes the Shea Creek Project, by 0.9% to 49.9% by spending \$18.0 million on exploration over the six-year period ending December 31, 2018.
 UEX is under no obligation to propose a budget in any year of the agreement.
-The ownership interest for the Projects shall be increased at the end of the year by the proportional amount of the additional exploration expenditures incurred in the year which are in addition to the budget amounts proposed by AREVA.
+The ownership interest for the Projects shall be increased at the end of the year by the proportional amount of the additional exploration expenditures incurred in the year which are in addition to the annual budget amounts proposed by AREVA.
 UEX may propose an additional exploration budget of up to \$4.0 million in any single year without the prior approval of AREVA, who remains the project operator.